 R&D World announces 2024 R&D 100 Professional Award Winners

-R&D World has unveiled the winners of the 2024 R&D 100 Professional Awards.
-A panel of 56 prestigious industry experts from around the globe selected the honorees.
+R&D World has announced the winners of the 2024 R&D 100 Professional Awards.
+The honorees were selected by a panel of 56 prestigious industry experts from around the globe.
 The list of 2024 winners follows, along with highlights from their nomination letters.
-These winners will be formally awarded at the R&D 100 Awards Banquet at the Esmeralda…
+These winners will be formally awarded at the R&D 100 Awards Banquet at…

 Separate research groups push fusion plasma performance to new levels